piyusharorawork/via/README.md

 - multiple videos add batching
 - video preview stopped when we scroll the video
 - Directly allow to download video
+- Add debug config for node
+- add video button only enable when can add video

 ## Immendiate Next Steps

 - Fix Cancel Export
 - Write all pngs in a folder in ffmpeg and clean it once done
+- Adding videos afetr success does not close
+- adding videos is not refreshing the videos

 ## Helper Commands